Microsoft/azure-docs.cs-cz/articles/search/search-get-started-java.md

     }
     ```

-### <a name="add-the-http-operations"></a>Přidat operace HTTP
+### <a name="add-the-http-operations"></a>Add the HTTP operations

-1. Do složky `src` >  `main` > složce`java` > `service` přidejte třídu`SearchServiceClient`.
-Provedete to tak, že vyberete složku `service`, stisknete ALT + INSERT, vyberete **třídu Java**a pak zadáte název třídy.
+1. In  the `src` >  `main` > `java` > `service` folder, add an`SearchServiceClient` class.
+To do this, select the `service` folder, press Alt + Insert, select **Java Class**, and then enter the class name.
-1. Otevřete třídu `SearchServiceClient` a nahraďte obsah následujícím kódem.
-Tento kód poskytuje operace HTTP vyžadované k použití REST API Azure Kognitivní hledání.
-Další metody pro vytvoření indexu, nahrání dokumentů a dotazování indexu budou přidány v pozdější části.
+1. Open the `SearchServiceClient` class, and replace the contents with the following code.
+This code provides the HTTP operations required to use the Azure Cognitive Search REST API.
+Additional methods for creating an index, uploading documents, and querying the index will be added in a later section.

     ```java
     package main.java.service;